mgimond/Spatial_pre2021/_book/A06-Spatial-Autocorrelation.md

 16 Levels: Androscoggin Aroostook Cumberland Franklin Hancock ...
 York
 ```

-The four neighboring polygons are associated with the names:
+Its four neighboring polygons are associated with the counties:

 ```r